Monthly Archives: October 2015

 strata series I-III cover images, 2006 – 2009

-Here are some of the images as a random selection calculated in 2014:
+Here is a random selection of images calculated in 2014:

 Sergei_Eisenstein-Battleship_Potemkin-1925